cbrothers1996/BlackJack/README.md

 # BlackJack
-Text-based BlackJack game programmed in C++ showcasing classes and operator overloading
+Text-based BlackJack game programmed in C++ showcasing use of classes, constructors, destructors, dynamically allocated arrays, and operator overloading